 Causes Of The Irish Potato Famine

-In the 17th century, potatoes was a supplementary dish and played inferior to milk, grain products, and butter but gained popularity in the country during the winter before it evolved and became the main diet particularly among the low-class people in the society.
+Potatoes were a supplementary dish and played inferior to milk, grain products, and butter but gained popularity in the country during the winter before it evolved and became the main diet particularly among the low-class people in the society.
 By 1815, more people had turned to growing potatoes because it was suitable for the soil, required less labor, and was a calorie-dense crop.
 The British had colonized Ireland and used much of their land to cattle that supplied milk and beef to the home market but left the Irish with minimal land to cultivate food crops.
 The Irish focused on the Irish Lumper variety of the potato because it yielded high returns even in the limited land.

-By 1940, Phytophthora infestans was spreading across Europe and affecting crops across the continent.
-In 1945 it reached Ireland where its effect was enormous because it affected the staple food.
-The farmers depended on one variety of potatoes, and the country was ill prepared to deal with it.
+By 1840, Phytophthora infestans was spreading across Europe and affecting crops across the continent.
+In 1845 it reached Ireland where its effect was enormous because it affected the staple food.
+The farmers depended on one variety of potatoes, and the country was ill-prepared to deal with it.
 The farmers had also transformed the grazing lands into farms, and nearly a third of animals were fed on potato fodder.
 Though the main reason for the famine is attributed to the destruction of potato farms by the bacteria, several other factors contributed to and magnified its effects.
 Among them is the subdivision of land into smaller units than no other crops planted on the land would be enough to feed a family.
 Penal laws in the early 18th century prohibited Irish Catholics from owning or leasing land, voting, and engaging in political activities in disregard that they made up 80% of the population.
 Although by 1829 the laws had been changed, the damage was already done.
 The British laws imposed on the Irish people also did not allow the country to make its own decision concerning the use of land and importation of food particularly grains without the intervention of the colonial government.

 The Aftermath Of The Famine